nalderto/GDB-Workshop/README.md

 3. Using Vim, switch the `else if` statements for input conditions 1 and 2 without going into insert mode.
 (Hint: use visual mode)

 4. And of course, I can't spell the word "coming."
-Using Vim, find and replace "comming" with "coming", while keeping your cursor o
+Using Vim, find and replace "comming" with "coming", while keeping your cursor on the first line.